-The Provost-appointed University Distance Learning Committee, with faculty members from all colleges/schools and administrative representatives from the Department of Information Technology and from all administrative departments providing services to distance education students, meets regularly and, in its advisory capacity, makes recommendations to the Provost.
-The committee reviews curriculum proposals for distance learning programs as requested by the Undergraduate and Graduate Councils of the University, monitors the effectiveness of technology and technology support, academic and student support services, faculty development and student training opportunities, and communication to distance education students to ensure a quality distance learning experience comparable to that provided in Mercer's face-to-face courses.
+The Provost-appointed University Distance Learning Committee is composed of faculty members from all colleges/schools, administrative representatives from the Department of Information Technology, and representatives from administrative departments providing services to distance education students.
+The Committee meets regularly and, in its advisory capacity, makes recommendations to the Provost.
+The committee reviews curriculum proposals for distance learning programs as requested by the Undergraduate and Graduate Councils of the University and monitors the effectiveness of technology and technology support, academic and student support services, faculty development and student training opportunities, and communication to distance education students to ensure a quality distance learning experience comparable to that provided in Mercer's face-to-face courses.